 - Develop and distribute the information developers need to obtain a permit or license to demonstrate their innovative new technologies.

 - Demonstrate the ability of technologies like the Alden fish-friendly turbine to improve the environmental performance of hydropower.

 - Revitalize the hydropower industry by investing in the scientists and engineers at our nation's universities that will shape the future clean energy economy

-- Design and build facilities where marine and hydrokinetic devices can be tested at scale and certified in a controlled environment before deployment.
+- Design and develop facilities where marine and hydrokinetic devices can be tested at scale and certified in a controlled environment before deployment.

-- Develop centers of excellence and education at our nation's universities to build the expertise and infrastructure necessary to make the United States a leader in water power.
-National Marine Renewable Energy Centers currently exist at:
+- Develop centers of excellence and education at National Marine Renewable Energy Centers and through a university consortium to build the expertise and infrastructure necessary to make the United States a leader in water power.
+National Marine Renewable Energy Centers include:

 - Assess the potential to produce energy from our nation's waves, tides, river and ocean currents, non-powered dams, and new hydropower resources.

 - Investigate hydropower's potential to integrate variable renewable energy sources such as wind and solar power into the U.S. energy mix.